 The body’s ability to repair and replace collagen diminishes as estrogen levels decrease.
 This causes accentuated wrinkles to develop, particularly on the forehead, eyes, and mouth.
 You lose some fat under your skin and your skin’s elasticity decreases.
 That combined with dryness causes sagging that is particularly visible around the cheeks, jawline, and neck.
 Hyaluronic acid and oil production also drops, which causes dryness.

 What Can Be Done to Combat Waning Estrogen Levels?

-Experts believe that the effects menopause has on the skin can be minimized if women act in advance by beginning a comprehensive maintenance program in their early thirties.
-Following a strict skincare regimen can keep your skin hydrated and younger-looking for longer by boosting collagen and increasing skin cell turnover.
+Experts believe that the effects menopause has on the skin can be minimized if we act in advance by beginning a comprehensive maintenance program in our early thirties.
+Following a strict skincare regimen can keep our skin hydrated and younger-looking for longer by boosting collagen and increasing skin cell turnover.

-Cleansing your skin is an important part of your skincare routine, but your skin gets drier as you age, so it’s important to use a hydrating cleanser that doesn’t strip moisture away.
+Cleansing your skin is an important part of your skincare routine, but your skin gets drier as you age, so it’s important to use a hydrating cleanser that doesn’t strip moisture away, as dry skin is one of the common symptom.
 After you wash your face, apply a rich moisturizer while your skin is still damp to boost hydration.
 In addition, apply a collagen mask two to three times per week to deeply hydrate your skin and brighten your complexion.
 Eat antioxidant- and water-rich fruits and vegetables.
-A nutritious diet can fight the breakdown and weakening of collagen.
+A nutritious diet high in anti-oxidants can fight the breakdown and weakening of collagen.

 • Increased skin elasticity and hydration